 It would also be very difficult to use in restaurants, cafes and shops in general.
 My five-month-old also quickly got annoyed that he couldn’t sit up or look out on walks so I don’t know how necessary the extra space is.
 I can only think the generous environment would mean I could use it for nights away from home longer.

-As an alternative, Cybex also offer the Cot Lite which makes the toddler seat suitable for newborns.
-It can be used as a seat for little babies up to around six months and then as a wind protector up to the age of four years.
+As an alternative, Cybex also offers the Cot Lite that can be used from birth up to around 6 months as a cocoon for the seat, and then as a wind protector up to the age of 4 years.

-Swapping between the carrycot and seat is no problem either, just a simple click, lift and replace.
+Swapping between the carrycot and seat is no problem, just a simple click, lift and replace.